chirag04/mail-listener2/readme.md

   debug: console.log, // Or your custom function with only one incoming argument.
 Default: null
   tlsOptions: { rejectUnauthorized: false },
   mailbox: "INBOX", // mailbox to monitor
-  searchFilter: ["UNSEEN", "FLAGGED"], // the search filter being used after an IDLE notification has been retrieved
+  searchFilter: ["ALL"], // the search filter being used after an IDLE notification has been retrieved
   markSeen: true, // all fetched email willbe marked as seen and not fetched next time
   fetchUnreadOnStart: true, // use it only if you want to get all unread email on lib start.
 Default is `false`,
   mailParserOptions: {streamAttachments: true}, // options to be passed to mailParser lib.